1What do the letters “WR” stand for?

 WR is an abbreviation for Wide Release, a term used in the entertainment industry to describe a motion picture that has wide theatrical release in the United States.
 Specifically, a movie is considered to be in wide release when it is on screens in 600 theaters or more in the U.S. and Canada.

-WR Entertainment ASA (“WR”, “Company”), a Norwegian public stock company, was organized as WR Entertainment AS in January 2015 to acquire WR Films Entertainment Group, Inc., a California corporation founded by 8 people in September 2009.
-WR’s assets and intellectual property rights are managed by the parent company, while the subsidiary WR Publishing manages the Company’s book and publication operation.
-The production of major motion pictures is managed by WR’s motion picture subsidiary, WR Pictures.
+WR Entertainment ASA (“WR”, “Company”), a Norwegian public stock company, was organized as WR Entertainment AS in January 2015 to acquire WR Films Entertainment Group, Inc., a California corporation founded by seven co-founders in September 2009: Jim Cardwell (former CEO and Chairman) Ryan Wiik (former Vice Chairman and Vice President), Duane Eberlein (current CFO) Øyvind Holm-Johnsen, Steinar Larsen, Michael J. Smith and Alan Bell, which was created to manage the production of major motion pictures and the Company’s book and publication operation.

 3Where is WR Entertainment headquartered?